 Albuquerque is a beautiful city to visit no matter the time of year.
-If you're going to be in town during the month of November, or a local looking for happenings around the city, read on for this local event guide.
+If you're going to be in town during the month of November, or are a local looking for happenings around the city, read on for this local event guide.

 The Albuquerque Tango Festival features workshop-style classes, over 30 hours of milongas (dance sessions) with DJs, and lots of tango dancing.
 The festival takes place at the Las Puertas, located at 1512 1st Street NW.
 There are full days of milongas that take place over a 3-day weekend, and for a signature, special touch custom cakes are served at each milonga to make it extra sweet.
 All levels are welcome.

-Taking place over several weeks in October and November, (though officially celebrated the day after Halloween) South Broadway celebrates the tradition of the Day of the Dead with altars, an art market, and live entertainment.
+Taking place over several weeks in October and November (though officially celebrated the day after Halloween), South Broadway celebrates the tradition of the Day of the Dead with altars, an art market, and live entertainment.
 The community celebration features family activities, food face painting, and Dia festivities.

 Learn about sandhill cranes and the other birds and wildlife at the Bosque del Apache.
 There will be a wildlife art show, expo tent, and lots of activities for kids.
 Workshops cover photography and raptors.
 See why people travel the world to attend this event.

 Contestants compete for the titles of Miss and Mr. New Mexico Pride in the New Mexico Pride Pageant.
 Titleholders have the chance to be ambassadors for events at other locations, and entertainers will be on hand as well.
 See it at the African American Performing Arts Center.

 The annual Albuquerque Hocus Pocus Magic Show takes place at the KiMo Theater.
-Five different magicians perform different magical stunts in a one of a kind show.
+Five different magicians perform different magical stunts in a one-of-a-kind show.
 Check the official website for ticket prices and show times.